Emergency Dentist — Savannah, GA

 Fast Relief Right When You Need It

 Dental emergencies always catch people by surprise.
 Nobody really expects one to happen, but taking the right actions right away can be the difference between saving or losing a tooth.
 Do you have a plan in case you or a loved one sustains a serious dental injury or your child develops a bad toothache?
-If not, we’re happy to give you one: call Compass Dental.
-We’re more than happy to accept emergency patients, and we can even schedule same-day appointments so we can help patients get the relief they need right away.
+If not, our emergency dentist in Savannah is happy to give you one: call Compass Dental.
+We’re more than prepared to accept emergency cases, and we can even schedule same-day appointments so we can help you get the relief you need right away.

 A dental emergency can occur in the blink of an eye, like with a broken or knocked out tooth, or take months to develop, such as with a toothache.
 In either case, seeking out professional care as soon as possible is the best way to stop any pain and limit damage to the smile.
-After you give our team a call to schedule an appointment, here are a few actions you can take before you’re able to reach our dental office:
+After you give our team a call to schedule an appointment, consider these tips on what you can do before you’re able to reach our dental office.

 Because there are so many different types and severities of dental emergencies, there is no fixed price for urgent dental care.
 One patient might just need a filling while another might require a tooth to be removed and replaced.
 Whatever the case may be, our goal is always to relieve a patient’s pain before addressing any damage to the smile.
 To help patients dealing with an unexpected dental expense, we’re happy to accept PPO dental insurance, offer flexible financing, and we even have our own dental wellness plan.